Brian Murphy (actor): After George and Mildred

 In 1981 another television sitcom, The Incredible Mr. Tanner, was created specifically for Murphy with him in the title role and featuring regular Man About The House and George and Mildred co-star Roy Kinnear.
-But the show failed to gain popularity.
-He moved to the BBC in 1982 for the driving school TV sitcom L for Lester, but this was also a ratings failure and was cancelled after just six episodes.
+However, the show failed to gain popularity.
+He moved to the BBC in 1982 for the driving school TV sitcom L for Lester opposite Amanda Barrie, but this was also a ratings failure and was cancelled after just six episodes.
+In 1982, he appeared in the Eric Sykes comedy short film It's Your Move; Murphy had previously had a role in Sykes' film of The Plank in 1979.
+From 1984 to 1985, Murphy had a main role in the BBC sitcom Lame Ducks, in which he played a private investigator.
+In 1985, he reprised his acclaimed role of Arthur Lucan from the stage, in a television film On Your Way Riley, alongside Maureen Lipman.
+From October 1987 to July 1991, Murphy played Ernest Bond in BBC Radio 4's drama series Citizens.

+From 1993 to 1997, Murphy played shopkeeper Stan in the children's television series Wizadora.
 Murphy was the subject of This Is Your Life in 1998.

 Last of the Summer Wine and others

-Murphy continued to appear regularly on television, most notably as "Alvin Smedley" in Last of the Summer Wine from 2003 to 2010, and also with roles in On Your Way, Riley (1985) as Arthur Lucan, Lame Ducks (as a private investigator); The Bill (as a drunken tramp dressed as an elf at Christmas); comedy series Pond Life, an animation series, as Len Pond, the father of protagonist Dolly Pond (Sarah Ann Kennedy), One Foot in the Grave starring Richard Wilson (playing a character called Mr Foskett); Brookside; and as a shopkeeper called Stan in the pre-school children's TV series Wizadora.
+Murphy continued to appear regularly on television, most notably as "Alvin Smedley" in Last of the Summer Wine from 2003 to 2010, and also with roles in The Bill (as a drunken tramp dressed as an elf at Christmas); comedy series Pond Life, an animation series, as Len Pond, the father of protagonist Dolly Pond (Sarah Ann Kennedy), One Foot in the Grave starring Richard Wilson (playing a character called Mr Foskett); and Brookside;

 In 2010, Murphy appeared in an episode of Hustle called "The Thieving Mistake".
 He later made appearances in comedy shows The Catherine Tate Show, This Is Jinsy and Benidorm.
 Murphy can also be seen in all three episodes of the ITV comedy The Booze Cruise, playing Maurice.
 He also appeared as Frank Dobson in The Cafe from 2011 and 2013, and also in the Channel 4 comedy Man Down as music teacher Frank Field-Williams in the 2013 Christmas special.
+Murphy also played Robert Collins in an episode of the audio series of Doctor Who by Big Finish Productions in an episode entitled "The Home Guard" in November 2019.
+In 2022 and 2023, he appeared in several Channel 5 documentaries discussing his work on Man About the House, George and Mildred and Last of the Summer Wine.

 In 2023, Murphy wrote the introduction to the autobiography of his Oh, What a Lovely War! co-star Larry Dann.
+Murphy appeared for three episodes - along with his wife, Linda Regan - playing the role of Mayor, Lord Palmer, in podcast sitcom Barmy Dale.
 He continued to work until the end of his life, and was set to appear in a film with his wife that would have begun shooting in June 2025.